apisearch-io/php-client/README.md

 ```

 That simple.
 This small query will look for all entities in the repository,
-not containing the word "something" but just scoring each of the results with
+Scoring each of the results containing the word "something" by hit scoring.
+The
+best the first.

-this word and returning them all by scoring, the best the first.
+> Sorting by scoring means that, the best appearance the word "something" has
+> inside each result, the better punctuation has.

 Let's make something a little bit harder.
 Let's take only the first 100 elements
 of the second page (from the result 101 to the 200).
+By default, is none of
+these last values are defined, you will request the first 10 results.

 ``` php
 $query = Query::create(